#Preparing for Departure

 #Prepare for a crisis and do a notification of travel

-#Read the information for travellers of the Ministry of Foreign Affairs
+#Read the information for travellers of the Ministry for Foreign Affairs

 #Keep Informed about Global Events